Program Highlights

 Health Information Technology classes are taught exclusively through Baker Online.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.

 A health information technician is a skilled professional responsible for maintaining, organizing and producing medical information.
-The curriculum prepares students for employment in any healthcare setting.
-Health information technology professionals enjoy a broad selection of job opportunities and options for professional growth.
-Health information technology and work in a multitude of settings throughout the healthcare industry, including hospitals, physician offices and clinics, long-term care facilities, insurance companies, governmental agencies and home care providers.
-With a health information technology associate degree, graduates can be employed as a health data analyst, insurance claims analyst, records technician specialist, clinical coding specialist, physician practice manager or patient information coordinator.
+The health information technology curriculum prepares students for employment in any healthcare setting.
+Health information technology professionals enjoy a broad selection of job opportunities and options for professional growth and work in a multitude of settings throughout the healthcare industry, including hospitals, physician offices and clinics, long-term care facilities, insurance companies, governmental agencies and home care providers.
+With a degree in health information technology, graduates can be employed as a health data analyst, insurance claims analyst, records technician specialist, clinical coding specialist, physician practice manager or patient information coordinator.

 The Baker College Associate of Applied Science in Health Information Technology is a two-year program consisting of 60 credit hours (45 hours of major courses and 15 general education requirements).
 Our curriculum includes human anatomy and physiology, three coding courses and a 120-hour capstone work experience.